 The most commendable part is that several packages are included in the AUR before they’re added to the official Arch repositories.
 The Arch package repositories and User Repository (AUR) contain 58,000 binary and source packages.

-AUR is the community-driven approach to provide newer applications.
+AUR is the community-driven approach to providing newer applications.
 You can search and install applications with the help of an AUR helper tool.

 AUR contains the package description PKGBUILDs, which allows a user to build a package directly from the source using makepkg and install it using the package manager.